wp-plugins/rublon/readme.txt

 == Changelog ==

 = 1.1.2 =
-Compatibility update in the plugin automatic activation system.
+* Administrator's account is automatically secured by Rublon upon plugin activation
-Administrators can now disable other users' two-factor authentication.
+* Administrators can now disable other users' two-factor authentication

 = 1.1.1 =
-Minor text changes.
+* Minor text and translation updates.

 = 1.1.0 =
-Text and code optimalization.
+* Error handling and data verification in the admin settings.

 = 1.0.2 =
-Text optimalization.
+* Rublon library update.

 = 1.0.1 =
-Code optimalization.
+* Updated texts and translations.

+= 1.0 =
+* First version, implementing Rulon Two-Factor Authentication in WordPress.